Rose Bowl Stadium Rules and Prohibited Items

 - Fights and threatening behavior against other fans will also be addressed aggressively by law enforcement.

-- General parking lots (golf course, ball diamonds, Area H, West Drive RV parking) open six (6) hours prior to kick-off.
+- General parking lots (golf course, ball diamonds, Area H, West Drive RV parking) open at different times depending on the event.
+Please visit the Event Page for more information when inquiring about your event.
 When entering the parking lot, it is important to follow directions from parking personnel.
 Please note that there are no “in and out” privileges for vehicles.

 - Overnight parking is prohibited.